 In complex industrial, pharmaceutical, or laboratory applications, the use of untreated raw water with high concentrations as an ingredient or cleaning agent can put the entire process in jeopardy.
 To mitigate contamination of essential products or services, deionization and water softener systems are deployed to supply first-rate softened water or deionized water.

 - It mitigates the accumulation of salts and other impurities on vital equipment and distribution pipes.
-Therein, it prevents premature damaging of the equipment thereby saving users repair and/or replacement expenses.
+Therein, it prevents premature damage to the equipment thereby saving users repair and/or replacement expenses.

 The Pros of Using NEWater’s Deionization and Water Softener Systems.